Which Dietary Concept Fits You Best

 Let’s summarize in a few lines the 3 main variations of diets (and I’m sure that Thibarmy’s readers are already well aware of these variations, but let’s do a short review of the basics):

 This is the measure of energy brought to your body.
 Basically, a calorie is the amount of heat needed to raise the temperature of one gram of water by one degree Celsius.
-In food, the calorie is used as a unit of measurement to quantify foods, therefore the quantity of heat produced by what we ingest, which allows to give the “combustible” material to our organism.
+In food, the calorie is used as a unit of measurement to quantify foods, therefore the quantity of heat produced by what we ingest, which allows giving the “combustible” material to our organism.

 This is the main unit of measure by which we can consider a gain of weight or a loss of weight.
 The calorie itself does not dictate the nature of this loss or gain.